DFSOPS/ThreatModellingWorkshop/Attack Scenario 2/README.md

-### Attack Scenario: Credential Theft and Data Manipulation
+### Attack Scenario: SQL Injection Attack on Health App

 #### 1\.
 Reconnaissance

-The attacker conducts reconnaissance to gather information about the health app, its user base, and potential vulnerabilities.
-They may explore forums, social media, and the app's website to identify common user behaviors, such as password reuse or weak security practices.
+The attacker identifies the health app and its backend database structure through various means, such as:

+-   Analyzing the app's web interface for input fields (e.g., login forms, search boxes).
+-   Using automated tools to scan for vulnerabilities in the app's API endpoints.

 #### 2\.
 Weaponization

-The attacker creates a phishing email that appears to be from the health app, enticing users to click on a link that leads to a fake login page.
-This page is designed to capture user credentials when patients attempt to log in.
+The attacker crafts a malicious SQL query designed to exploit vulnerabilities in the app's input validation.
+For example, they create a payload that could be injected into a login form to bypass authentication or extract sensitive data.

 #### 3\.
 Delivery

-The phishing email is sent to a targeted list of patients who use the health app.
-The email includes a sense of urgency, such as a notification about a new feature or an important update, to increase the likelihood of users clicking the link.
+The attacker delivers the crafted SQL injection payload by submitting it through the app's input fields.
+This could be done through:

+-   Directly entering the payload into a login form.
+-   Sending a crafted request to the app's API endpoints.

 #### 4\.
 Exploitation

-When a patient clicks the link and enters their credentials on the fake login page, the attacker captures this information.
-The attacker now has access to the patient's account on the legitimate health app.
+The health app fails to properly sanitize the input, allowing the SQL injection payload to be executed against the backend database.
+This could lead to:

+-   Unauthorized access to user accounts.
+-   Retrieval of sensitive data, such as patient records, prescriptions, and appointment details.

 #### 5\.
 Installation

-The attacker may install malware on the patient's device if they can convince the user to download a malicious app or file disguised as an update for the health app.
-This malware could provide ongoing access to the device and the app.
+While this step is less applicable in a traditional sense for SQL injection, the attacker may establish a foothold by:

+-   Creating a new admin account in the database.
+-   Modifying existing user roles to gain elevated privileges.

 #### 6\.
 Command and Control (C2)

-Using the stolen credentials, the attacker logs into the health app and establishes a command and control channel.
-They can now monitor the patient's activities, access sensitive information, and potentially manipulate data.
+The attacker can now control the compromised database.
+They may:

+-   Use the access to extract data continuously.
+-   Set up scripts or automated queries to maintain access and gather information over time.

 #### 7\.
 Actions on Objectives

-The attacker can perform several malicious actions:
+The attacker can perform various malicious actions, including:

--   Data Theft: Access and download sensitive patient information, including prescriptions and appointment details.
+-   Data Theft: Extracting sensitive patient information, including personal details, prescriptions, and appointment histories.
--   Data Manipulation: Change prescription dosages or appointment times, potentially endangering the patient's health.
+-   Data Manipulation: Altering prescription details or appointment times, potentially endangering patient health.
--   Identity Theft: Use the stolen information to impersonate the patient, requesting refills or making unauthorized appointments.
+-   Identity Theft: Using stolen information to impersonate patients, leading to fraudulent activities.

 ### Impact: